What are the types of retainers?

 Why do I have to wear a retainer after my braces come off?

 It takes many months for your periodontal ligaments and bone to ‘remember’ the new position of your teeth and keep them in place.
 The retainer helps keep them in their proper new position.
-It’s important to wear the retainer exactly as your orthodontist recommends otherwise your teeth may shift.
+It’s important to wear the retainer exactly as your doctor recommends otherwise your teeth may shift.

 How do I keep my retainer clean?